 The EDI Institute is excited to be partnering with Lilly at cancer centers across the country.
 Lilly Moments was created in support of Lilly's ongoing commitment to enhance the patient experience.
 Contact us to learn more.

-The Dana-Farber Cancer Institute, one of the leading cancer centers in the country, was the first healthcare institution to adopt EDI — initially as part of The Leonard P. Zakim Center for Integrative Therapies.
-Dana-Farber is now expanding its use of EDI across multiple patient and staff programs, with the long-term goal of integrating expressive imagery into the fabric of patient and staff experiences across the institute.
+The Dana-Farber Cancer Institute, one of the leading cancer centers in the country, was the first healthcare institution to adopt EDI practices — initially as part of The Leonard P. Zakim Center for Integrative Therapies.
+Dana-Farber is now expanding its use of EDI programs across multiple patient and staff areas, with the long-term goal of integrating expressive imagery into the fabric of patient and staff experiences across the institute.

-Gosnold on Cape Cod, one of the country’s leading providers of addiction and mental health services, has led the nation in the use of EDI for addiction treatment.
-Gosnold is integrating EDI broadly into therapeutic programs across multiple levels of care as part of its ongoing strategy to develop innovative approaches for improving treatment outcomes.
+Gosnold on Cape Cod, one of the country’s leading providers of addiction and mental health services, has led the nation in the use of EDI programs for addiction treatment.
+Gosnold is integrating EDI practices broadly into therapeutic programs across multiple levels of care as part of its ongoing strategy to develop innovative approaches for improving treatment outcomes.

 The Pediatric Transplant Program at MassGeneral Hospital (MGH) for Children has integrated EDI practices into an innovative new mentorship program.
 Transplant patients frequently experience a lack of psychosocial support, impacting health outcomes.
 To enhance connection and support, patients create EDI images to express their difficult journeys as transplant recipients.